-- 4.1 It is the responsibility of every member of the workforce to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all children and Adults at Risk.
-This includes: - i. the responsibility to provide a safe environment; and - ii. taking the appropriate steps to ensure any suspicion or allegation of abuse, harassment, maltreatment and neglect is taken seriously and reported appropriately.
+- 4.1 As a member of the CFG portfolio, Manchester City's safeguarding operation is guided by the Group Safeguarding Strategy and Policy and implemented in accordance with local law and regulation. - 4.2 It is the responsibility of every member of the workforce to ensure that they carry out the requirements of this policy and work at all times in a way that will safeguard and promote the rights, safety, dignity and wellbeing of all children, Adults at Risk other vulnerable people.
+This includes: - i. the responsibility to provide a safe environment and be constantly vigilant of where and when this may be compromised; - every member of the workforce must apply the principles of safe working practice when delivering activity and must observe personal and professional boundaries at all times when representing the Club; and - iii. taking the appropriate steps to ensure any suspicion or allegation of abuse, maltreatment, poor working practice, or neglect is taken seriously and reported appropriately.

-The Manchester City workforce's general safeguarding responsibilities are supported and guided by several safeguarding roles strategically positioned across both the Club and City in the Community, with ultimate accountability sitting with the CFG General Counsel - our named Senior Safeguarding Lead.
+The Manchester City workforce's general safeguarding responsibilities are supported and guided by several safeguarding roles strategically positioned across the organisation with ultimate accountability sitting with the CFG General Counsel - our named Senior Safeguarding Lead.

-- 4.2 As a member of the CFG, Manchester City's safeguarding operation is guided by the Group Safeguarding Strategy and Policy and implemented in accordance with local law and regulation. - 4.3 The work of the Manchester City safeguarding team is supplemented by the support of several strategically placed safeguarding officers with additional safeguarding responsibilities in addition to their primary role. - 4.4 The Manchester City safeguarding operation is supported by the Group Head of Safeguarding and the Group's Safeguarding Support Officer, contacted via safeatcity@cityfootball.com. - 4.5 The Senior Safeguarding Lead at Manchester City is accountable for ensuring the effectiveness of this policy and our compliance with it. - 4.6 The duties and responsibilities of the Senior Safeguarding Lead, CFG Group Head of Safeguarding and the MCFC Safeguarding Manager are detailed below: - i. the Club Safeguarding Policy is: approved by Club leadership; in place and reviewed annually; published and made available to the public; and is prepared in accordance with all statutory and regulatory requirements; - ii. all members of the workforce receive a safeguarding induction and are provided with a copy of this policy and the Safeguarding Code of Conduct; - iii. a senior member of staff is designated to take the lead responsibility for the implementation of the safeguarding strategy; - iv. all members of the workforce undertake appropriate safeguarding training relevant to their role; - v. procedures are in place for dealing with allegations against members of the workforce who work with children in line with statutory guidance;
+4.3 The work of the Manchester City safeguarding team is supplemented by the support of several strategically placed safeguarding officers with additional safeguarding responsibilities in addition to their primary role.

-- vi. safer recruitment practices are developed and implemented to prevent individuals who may pose a risk to children from having access to children within, or through, the organisation; - vii. policies and procedures concerning the referral of cases of suspected abuse and neglect are followed by the workforce; - viii. all members of the workforce can raise concerns about poor or unsafe or uncomfortable practice by others and such concerns are addressed sensitively in accordance with agreed internal procedures; - ix. liaison will take place with the Designated Officer for the Local Authority (commonly known as 'LADO') in the event of an allegation of abuse being made against a member of the workforce where their role involves working with children.
-If necessary, the appropriate referrals will be made in accordance with local protocols and timescales; - x. relevant referrals are made within timescales to both the FA and Premier League in accordance with the regulations set out by each organisation; and - xi. where a concern relates to City in the Community, referrals are made within timescale to both the Premier League Charitable Fund and the Charity Commission.
+- 4.4 The Manchester City safeguarding operation is supported by the Group's Director of Safeguarding and the Safeguarding Executive (Global Support), contacted via safeatcity@cityfootball.com. - 4.5 The Senior Safeguarding Lead at Manchester City is accountable for ensuring the effectiveness of this policy and our compliance with it. - 4.6 The duties and responsibilities of the Senior Safeguarding Lead, CFG Director of Safeguarding and the MCFC Head of Safeguarding are detailed below.: - i.
+The Club Safeguarding Policy is: approved by Club leadership; in place and reviewed annually; published and made available to the public; and is prepared in accordance with all statutory and regulatory requirements. - ii.
+A senior member of staff is designated to take the lead responsibility for the implementation of the safeguarding strategy. - iii.
+All members of the workforce receive a safeguarding induction and are provided with a copy of this policy and the Safeguarding Code of Conduct. - iv.
+All members of the workforce undertake appropriate safeguarding training relevant to their role. - v.
+Procedures are in place for dealing with allegations against members of the workforce who work with children in line with legal obligations and statutory guidance and including protocols for making timely external referrals to statutory or regulatory agencies, including the Designated Officer for the Local Authority (LADO) and the Disclosure & Barring Service (DBS). - vi.
+Safer recruitment practices are developed and implemented to prevent individuals who may pose a risk to children from having access to children within, or through, the organisation. - vii.
+Ensure that members of the workforce are obliged to raise concerns about poor or unsafe or inappropriate practice by others and such concerns are addressed sensitively in accordance with agreed internal procedures. - viii.
+Where a concern relates to City in the Community, referrals are made within timescale to both the Premier League Charitable Fund and the Charity Commission.